shub-garg/Email-Crawler-Analyser-and-Visualizer/README.md

 And so all the mail messages will be collected under one sender even if they used several email addresses over the lifetime of the mailing list.

-You can also make similar entries in the DNSMapping table if there are multiple DNS names you want mapped to a single DNS.
-In the Sakai data I add the following
-mapping:

-iupui.edu -> indiana.edu

-So all the folks from the various Indiana University campuses are tracked together.

 You can re-run the gmodel.py over and over as you look at the data, and add mappings to make the data cleaner and cleaner.
 When you are done, you will have a nicely